elevien/math50_2025/unit2.md

 # Things to practice

-- Calculate expectations by hand and in Python (including conditional expectations).
+- Calculate expectations by hand and in Python (including conditional expectations)
-- Manipulate normal random variables  (apply linearity of expectation and independence to simplify calculations.)
+- Manipulate normal random variables  (appling linearity of expectation and independence)
-- How to use CLT to estimate probabilities of sums (and know when the CLT gives an accurate approximation)
+- How to use CLT to estimate probabilities of sums
-- Determine if the Normal model is a good model from data based on quantiles.
+- For a linear regression model with a binary predictor, understand how to estimate the regression coefficient as difference of conditional averages and derive the sample distribution (make sure you understand Example 12)

 # Wikipedia References